asmeurer/mypython/README.md

 some of the more tricky things like Python multiline and Jedi completion from).
 Basically all the fancy stuff here is coming from prompt-toolkit.
 I just combined it together into a REPL that I like.
-Thanks to the IPython guys for figuring out the matplotlib eventloop stuff (which I could never to on my own), and for inspiring many of the features I've implemented.
+Thanks to the IPython guys for figuring out the matplotlib eventloop stuff (which I could never do on my own), and for inspiring many of the features I've implemented.

 # License